aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ---

 ## ***Disclaimer & WARNINGS:***</br>
-***1. IMPORTANT: Make sure you have cleared any saved Debit/Credit Card info from your Browser & your Udemy account before using the script!***</br>
+1. **IMPORTANT:** Make sure you have **cleared any saved Debit/Credit Card or any other saved payment info from your Browser & your Udemy account** before using the script!</br>
-***2. Also, the script has only been tested on the Microsoft Edge Browser but I'm pretty sure it will work on any browser that provides a webdriver for automation.***</br>
+2. **Use** this ONLY for **Educational Purposes!
+I'm not responsible for any kind of issue** caused by the code.</br>
-***3. Make sure web-scraping is legal in your region and I'm not responsible for any kind of issue caused by the code.
-Also use this ONLY for Educational Purposes!***</br>
+3. **Make sure web-scraping is legal in your region.**</br>
-***4. This is NOT a hacking script, i.e., it can't enroll you for a specific course!
-Instead it finds courses that provide coupon links to make the transaction free and then LEGALLY enroll you to the course!***</br>
+4. This is **NOT a hacking script**, i.e., it can't enroll you for a specific course!
+Instead it finds courses that provide coupon links to make the transaction free and then LEGALLY enroll you to the course!</br>

 ---